neutrons/Shiver/README.md

 ---

 The repository runs automated tests on branches during Pull-Requests and on the main ones: next, main and qa.
 The jobs are described in .github/workflows/actions.yml:
-  * `Tests`.
+  * `Testing suite`.
 It includes pytest, pre-commit and code coverage tools

   * `Conda build`.
-A new conda package is built and uploaded to Anaconda, depending upon git tags and authorized branches.
+A new conda package is built and uploaded in a github temporary location (servers).

+  * `Conda Verify`.
+The new conda package is installed in a test environment and checked, e.g. import shiver.

+  * `Publish`.
+The new conda package is uploaded in Anaconda Neutrons registry.

   * `Trigger deploy`.
-Given that the two above jobs were successful, deployment is triggered.
+Given that the two above jobs were successful, deployment is triggered. (this is temporarily in comments)

 **Documentation Updates**